Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/set_q_example.rst

       For details about the full model file structure please see :ref:`examples-single-reservoir-basic`.

 We consider a reservoir with a single inflow, ``Q_in``, and a single outflow ``Q_out``.
-The reservoir ouflow is determined based upon the reservoir elevation, ``H``, at each timestep.
+The reservoir outflow is determined based upon the reservoir elevation, ``H``, at each timestep.

 .. math::